ChristianPanov/lwlog/README.md

 - Support for both compile-time and runtime sink configuration
 - Custom sink configuration - each sink can have a unique log pattern and verbosity level
 - Log formatting according to a custom user-defined pattern
-- Custom pattern attributes
 - Global logger registry
-- High extensibility - very easy to add your own types of sinks and loggers
-- Very configurable - it uses policy classes which you can just plug in based on your needs.
-At the same time, convenient easy-to-use predefined types are made for the people who want simplicity without too much configuration.
-Most of the time you will be just fine with using the predefined types.
 # To be implemented
 - Fmt-like formatting(As soon as std::format gets implemented in MSVC, fmt-like formatting will be implemented in lwlog)
 - Meta-logging (also known as structured logging)